 If don’t have the 620 credit score needed for a conventional loan, you’ve still got options.
 Government-backed mortgages like the FHA, VA, and USDA loans have more flexible guidelines than conventional loan requirements.

-USDA loans, which are insured by the U.S. Department of Agriculture (USDA) appear to have a higher credit score requirement than the conventional loan credit score minimum at first glance: 640 vs 620.
+USDA loans, which are insured by the U.S. Department of Agriculture (USDA) appear to have the same credit score requirement than the conventional loan credit score minimum at first glance.

 |Loan Type||Minimum Credit Score||Who sets the score guideline?|